JeppeSchultzNielsen/xia4idsTraces/README.md

 xia4idsTraces is a modification on the xia4ids code, which in turn is based on PAASS.
 It allows reading traces from binary .ldf files and performing various timing algorithms for neutron TOF with INDiE.
 It also allows an output format mimicking the output format of the UCESB unpacker.
 It also allows reading .ldf files piecewise using multithreading for use in the go4pixie project.

-The structure of the project is based on the modifications made by Erik Asbjørn Mikkelsen Jensen in the repo xia4ids.

 ## Build steps for xia4idsTraces

-**This section is to be merged into "Installation and running" when/if the modifications here are accepted into the main xia4ids repo.**

 Prerequisites:
 * CMake version >= 3.15